nbauersfeld/sma/README.md

 * the inclusion of local water suppliers improve the created results and gives an evaluation by experts (but can be time consuming and annoying)
 * a common system description of the system should be applied to make it usable
-* the OLS models fits to coefficients with the assumption that the residuals are independent to each other; statistical test do not support this actually by showing assumption violations (Durbin-Watson-Test, (Zach, 2023))
+* the OLS models fits to coefficients with the assumption that the residuals are independent to each other; statistical test do not support this actually by showing assumption violations (Durbin-Watson-Test)

 ### references